Your Genesys Blog Subscription has been confirmed!

 By using speech and text analytics, you can find patterns in the conversation agents have with customers.
 Then you can use that information to train your AI to better understand and respond to customers.

 Once you have that intent information, use it to drive a specific outcome using if/then scenarios, he added.
 For example, if a customer abandons a transaction, the AI uses intent data to automatically determine whether to serve related content or trigger another action to drive a conversion as the next action using tools like predictive engagement.

 When you can’t contain an interaction within your web self-service, you can ensure that agent productivity and customer satisfaction don’t conflict.
 You can do this is through predictive routing, skills-based routing or task-based routing.

 Wilkerson advised using machine learning to rank each agent in a specific pool on how well they’re predicted to handle a certain type of inquiry.
 Then it identifies the agent/customer match that’s most likely to reach an optimal KPI.

 To test a new routing method, conduct a benefit assessment.
-Then do comparison test using standard routing versus the new routing type to see what works best for your organisation.
-The goal is to optimise routing to reach set customer experience KPIs.
+Then do comparison test using standard routing versus the new routing type to see what works best for your organization.
+The goal is to optimize routing to reach set customer experience KPIs.

 Strategies and needs will shift, so you’ll want a solution that provides the agility and flexibility to quickly address changes.
-That’s where cloud-based contact centre solutions come in.
-These solutions can minimise administration time and effort.
+That’s where cloud-based contact center solutions come in.
+These solutions can minimize administration time and effort.

-Tools to improve customer experience processes should be integrated in your contact centre platform.
-Look for drag-and-drop intuitive interfaces that allow contact centre managers to make process and operational updates, so your IT team can focus on higher impact projects.
+Tools to improve customer experience processes should be integrated in your contact center platform.
+Look for drag-and-drop intuitive interfaces that allow contact center managers to make process and operational updates, so your IT team can focus on higher impact projects.